tts-tcq-2024/conclusive-in-cpp-Ujsharma/README.md

 During the next four weeks, what improvement do you plan in your code-quality practice? (in your regular work, not in this repository!)
 **_enter the practice here**

+## Infer and Report by type

+This assessment is graded by the amount of coverage achieved, in addition to readability and ease-of-change.

+The data-flow in the code has several variations:

+The code uses switch-case / if-else ladders to implement these variations.

+Such structures limit the open-ness of the code, limiting the possibility of parallel working by multiple developers.
+They also require repetitive tests.

+Try applying the strategy pattern to make the code more 'open', reducing the amount of tests and repetitions, while increasing the coverage.